mozilla/policy-templates/README.md

 }
 ```
 ### Permissions
-Set permissions associated with camera, microphone, location, and notifications
+Set permissions associated with camera, microphone, location, and notifications.
+Because these are origins, not domains, entries with unique ports must be specified separately.
+See examples below.

 `Allow` is a list of origins where the feature is allowed.